Welcome to my blog!

 It has been said the world is divided into those who venerate Churchill and those who hate him.
 If you are in the first category, this book will not be good for your blood pressure.
 Empire First is Graeme Bowman's study of Churchill's opposition to Operation Overlord, the invasion of France in WW2.

 The author's thesis is that Churchill prioritised British oil and empire interests in the Mediterranean over efforts to liberate Europe from fascism.
-Churchill's prosecution of a Meditteranean strategy is not in dispute.
+Churchill's prosecution of a Mediterranean strategy is not in dispute.
 It has been examined by eminent historians like Sir Michael Howard in his classic 1968 study.
 And more modestly, in my own book, Chasing the Soft Underbelly.
 Howard was kinder to Churchill, arguing that he was the catalyst for a much broader view amongst the military establishment whose memories of the killing fields of WW1 and lack of resources drew them away from the direct route into Hitler's Germany.
 In fairness, Bowman also highlights these factors and adds Churchill's low opinion of British military capability.
 A view reinforced by the capitulation of Singapore in particular.
-Brooke shared this view arguing that the cream of manhood had been lost in WW1.
-Consequently, they believed Overlord to be beyond the Army's capacity.
+Brooke shared this view, arguing that the cream of manhood had been lost in WW1.
+Consequently, they believed the Overlord was beyond the Army's capacity.

 Memories of Churchill's interwar calls for rearmament tend to gloss over his spell in the Treasury in the 1920s when he fully supported the government's economic austerity policies, which included massive defence cuts.
 Bowman also points to Churchill's less-than-outright opposition to negotiations with Hitler in 1940 while accepting a Fabian strategy may have been involved.
 After rallying the country in 1940, he is not the first historian to point to Churchill's failures, including Norway, Greece, the Dodecanese and the Far East.